TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_configure_signal.md

 Signal of 10kHz with duty of 0.5 is configured on ePWMxA & ePWMxB with ePWMxB inverted.
-Also, phase of 120 degree is configured between EPWM0 to EPWM2 signals.
+Also, phase of 120 degree is configured between EPWM0 to EPWM2 (EPWM2 to EPWM4 in case of AM261x-LP) signals.

-During the test, monitor EPWM0, EPWM1, and/or epwEPWM2 outputs
+During the test, monitor EPWM0, EPWM1, and/or EPWM2 (EPWM2, EPWM3 and/or
-on an oscilloscope.
+EPWM4 in case of AM261x-LP) outputs on an oscilloscope.

 # External Connections